-Avoid using wet cloths to clean up spills, as a wet cloth can damage the leather.
+Avoid using wet cloths to clean up spills, as this can damage the leather.
 Remember, leather is skin, and skin tends to bond with water due to the skin’s lipid content.
 Most minor spillages are best dealt with as quickly as possible with a dry cloth to soak up any liquid.
-A slightly damp cloth can be used to clear more extensive spillages, drying with a non-wet cloth afterwards..
+A slightly damp cloth can be used to clear more extensive spillages, drying with a non-wet cloth afterwards.

 Avoid using soaps and detergents

 Using soaps, detergents, solvents, bleaches, cleaning sprays and other such products can often damage leather, perhaps even more so than the mess you might be trying to clean.
 This is because soaps and detergents can also destroy the leather’s finish, making it even more prone to stains and long-lasting marks.
 The best way to clean leather is using a white vinegar solution and a microfibre cloth.

 Keep exposure to the elements to a minimum